MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/cannot-modify-hosts-lmhosts-files.md

 ---
 title: Can't modify the Hosts or Lmhosts file
-description: This article describes how to modify the Hosts file or the Lmhosts file. ms.date: 03/08/2024
+description: This article provides a workaround for a problem that prevents you from modifying the Hosts file or the Lmhosts file. ms.date: 03/08/2024
 manager: dcscontentpm
 audience: itpro